 One of the early entrants in the list of plant-based food companies in India is Ahimnsa Foods, which started in 2008.
 Founded by Yasmin Ahmad Jadwani, the company offers its product under the brand name “Veggie Champ”.

-Their product offering includes Shami Kebab, Meat, Chicken, Drumsticks, Fillet (Mock Fish) among others, all of them made with plant-based ingredients.
+Their product offering includes Shami Kebab, Meat, Chicken, Drumsticks, and Fillet (Mock Fish) among others, all of them made with plant-based ingredients.

 Good Dot is founded by brothers Abhishek Sinha and Abhinav Sinha along with their friend Shruti Sonali, the company has steadily established itself as a leading plant-based meat brand in India.